piotrjuras/news-time/README.md

 # news-time
-It's a news-reading app developer in REACTJS
+It's a news-reading app developed in REACTJS

+to fire it up just type

+npm install
+npm start